codeguy/php-the-right-way/_posts/12-05-01-Building-your-Application.md

 [Phing] can control your packaging, deployment or testing process from within a XML build file.
 Phing (which is based on [Apache Ant]) provides a rich set of tasks usually needed to install or update a web application and can be extended with additional custom tasks, written in PHP.
 It's a solid and robust tool and has been around for a long time, however the tool could be perceived as a bit old fashioned because of the way it deals with configuration (XML files).

 [Capistrano] is a system for *intermediate-to-advanced programmers* to execute commands in a structured, repeatable way on one or more remote machines.
 It is pre-configured for deploying Ruby on Rails applications, however you can successfully deploy PHP systems with it.
 Successful use of Capistrano depends on a working knowledge of Ruby and Rake.
-Dave Gardner's blog post [PHP Deployment with Capistrano][phpdeploy_capistrano] is a good starting point for PHP developers interested in Capistrano.

 [Rocketeer] gets its inspiration and philosophy from the Laravel framework.
 Its goal is to be fast, elegant and easy to use with smart defaults.
 It features multiple servers, multiple stages, atomic deploys and deployment can be performed in parallel.
 Everything in the tool can be hot swapped or extended, and everything is written in PHP.